 To make it easy to construct and use over an extended period with the Oscilloscope we used a 2 part connector.
 The first part is a standard male BNC to female RCA adapter and the second part which houses the IR LED is a special male RCA connector plug with plenty of room to mount the IR LED.

 STEP1: If you have a diode checker on your multimeter, check that the LED is working.
-For the TSAL6100 our multimeter shows 1.48V for forward voltage.
+For the TSAL6100 our multimeter shows 1.1V->1.48V for forward voltage.

-STEP 2: Solder the 0805 SMD 22k ohm resistor across the legs of the IR LED, near the top (Bulb).
-Now confirm the resistance across the legs of IR LED is 22K, using your multimeter.
+STEP 2: Solder the 0805 SMD 10k ohm resistor across the legs of the IR LED, near the top (Bulb).
+Now confirm the resistance across the legs of IR LED is 10K, using your multimeter.
 Check that the IR LED is still working as in step 1.
+[UPDATE: We now prefer to use a 10K through hole resistor, which is much easier to solder]

 STEP 5: Now place the cover onto the RCA plug and insert the RCA plug into the BNC adapter.
 You are now ready to connect your receiver to the Oscilloscope.